Hezbollah Affirms Right To Respond To Israeli Occupation

 "The resistance remains prepared for any scenario.
 Our patience is strategic, but our response will be decisive if provoked," he warned.

-Lebanon's caretaker government announced early in the day that, it had approved the extension of the ceasefire with Israel, after the initial 60-day truce expired at dawn Sunday, without a complete Israeli withdrawal.– NNN-NNA
+Lebanon's caretaker government announced early in the day that it had approved the extension of the ceasefire with Israel after the initial 60-day truce expired at dawn Sunday without a complete Israeli withdrawal.

 Legal Disclaimer: